rmk2/goon_recon/README.md

 ### Update citadel-database with recently killed citadels

-Much like for towers, a similar system exists to indicate dead citadels, though some of the inherent limitations in how citadels can be attributed and identified, this will mark all citadels of a given type in a given system as needing rescan if *and* citadel of that type dies in a scanned system.
+Much like for towers, a similar system exists to indicate dead citadels, though due to some of the inherent limitations in how citadels can be attributed and identified, this will mark all citadels of a given type in a given system as needing a rescan if *any* citadel of that type dies in a scanned system.
 Once again, we are using `eve-digest.rkt` to query zkillboard.com, this time piping the output to another utility which deals with updating the appropriate database tables:

 ```
 # Long options